carlpaton/MachineLearningWithPython/docs/image-recognition.md

 ## Classes Dictionary

 There are 30 classes in the test dataset, so we need a dictionary of the classes, we need this to convert the index of the predicted class back to a human readable name.

+The `class_names` dictionary is ordered based on the alphabetical order of the subdirectories within the `train` directory.
+When `ImageDataGenerator.flow_from_directory` creates the data generators, it assigns class labels based on the order it encounters the subdirectories.

+The capital letters `Cherry`, `Coffee-plant` ect come first because of ASCII Encoding, in the ASCII table, uppercase letters (A-Z) have lower numerical values than lowercase letters (a-z).

 ```python
 class_names = {